-Fundamental Economic Reports in Gold Trading: Major Market Movers !!!
+Fundamental Economic Data Reports in Gold Trading: Major Market Movers !!!

-The news reports followed by traders are shown below & reports of the news data and figures can be found within a Financial Economic Calendar.
+The news that traders watch is below, and reports with the data and numbers can be found on a Financial Economic Calendar.

 Employment Report